NVIDIA/TensorRT-LLM/docs/source/performance/perf-best-practices.md

 cannot be set to `1.0` because some amount of memory has to be reserved for inputs and outputs.

-### Batch Scheduler Policy

-There currently are two batch scheduler policies: `MAX_UTILIZATION` and `GUARANTEED_NO_EVICT`.

-As explained in the [GPT Manager Design](https://nvidia.github.io/TensorRT-LLM/advanced/batch-manager.html#gptmanager-design) section, the scheduling policy can be set to `MAX_UTILIZATION` to pack as many requests as possible at each iteration of the forward loop, when in-flight sequence batching is enabled.
-It maximizes the utilization of the GPUs by aggressively scheduling requests at the risk of having to pause requests if the KV cache size limit is reached.

-For a more conservative approach with respect to the KV cache limitations in terms of memory allocation, `CapacitySchedulerPolicy` should be set to `GUARANTEED_NO_EVICT` to guarantee that a started request is never paused.

-If the goal is to maximizes the throughput, users should try `MAX_UTILIZATION`.
-However, they need to keep in mind that it may have a negative impact on latency if requests have to be paused.

-### TensorRT Overlap

-***Note that this option is now deprecated and only available with the GptManager API.***

-This option allowed to partition available requests into 2 micro-batches that could be run concurrently and thereby allowed TensorRT-LLM to hide some exposed CPU runtime.
-However, optimization work has been done to reduce this exposed CPU runtime and it has been found that the concurrent execution of micro-batches did not provide additional benefits in terms of throughput, and in most cases, was hurting latency.

 ### Maximum Attention Window Size

 The `max_attention_window_size` flag sets the maximum number of tokens that are